 - Make certain that the switch is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is displaying the appropriate day and time and is programmed to “run.”
 If you’re having problems overriding the setting, adjust the temperature with the up/down arrows and pressing the “hold” button.
-This will make the heat to start if thermostat scheduling is trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.

 If your heat hasn’t kicked on within several minutes, ensure it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heater could be without power.

 If you utilize a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Take a look at the manufacturer’s website for assistance.
 If you still can’t get your Wi-Fi thermostat to work, reach us at 540-369-3971 for heating and cooling service.

 2. Examine Breakers and Switches

 Next, verify your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you aren’t sure where it is, look for a gray metal box in your basement, garage or closet.